scaleway/scaleway-cli/docs/commands/cockpit.md

-### Get a list of contact points created for a given Cockpit, specified by the ID of the Project the Cockpit belongs to
+### Get a list of contact points for the Cockpit associated with the specified Project ID

-Get a list of contact points created for a given Cockpit, specified by the ID of the Project the Cockpit belongs to.
+Get a list of contact points for the Cockpit associated with the specified Project ID.

 **Usage:**